-Students who attend the Recovery and Wellbeing College agree to the Student Guidelines and Rights & Responsibilities set out by the College on pages 27.
+Students who attend the Recovery and Wellbeing College agree to the Student Guidelines and Rights & Responsibilities set out by the College on the inside back cover.

 Learning Support: Student Learning Plans

 Each student is offered an orientation to the college with a Peer Learning Advisor.
 During this meeting you can discuss your goals and what support you may need to attend the courses.
 For further information or to book an appointment, call the college.